 2. Division Awards in: Open, Amateur 18 & over, Youth 14-17, Youth 13 & Under.

-4. Overall high point awarded in each division and Level and Freestyle awards by level/division designation.
+4. Overall high point awarded in each division; and Level and Freestyle awards by level/division designation.
+Exceptional Rider tests awarded by Exceptional Rider level (all tests) only.
 Any 1st place level award with less than 3 riders may receive a lesser award at the discretion of the CAWDA Board.

 5. Horse/rider combination may only compete in one division.
 Riders changing divisions during the High Point year will forfeit any points accumulated up to the time of division change.
 Open division riders are typically professional horse trainers.

-6. CAWDA High Point competition is open to all participants who are both WDAA and CAWDA members in good standing, except those judging a 2019 CAWDA approved high point show or the designated CAWDA Points Keeper.
+6. CAWDA High Point competition is open to all participants who are both WDAA and CAWDA members in good standing, except those judging a 2021 CAWDA recognized high point show or the designated CAWDA Points Keeper.

-7. Points can be submitted in Introductory*, Basic, Level 1, Level 2, Level 3, Level 4 and Freestyle.
+7. Points may be submitted in Introductory*, Basic, Level 1, Level 2, Level 3, Level 4, Freestyle and Exceptional Rider.
 No other specialty classes, such as WD Equitation, WD Suitability, WD Hack, will be counted. *Introductory class points will only be applied toward Open and Amateur Introductory Level awards; Introductory points will not count toward Open or Amateur Division awards.
 Youth Introductory scores will be applied for both the Division and Introductory Level awards.

-11. Horse/Rider combination must submit at least five scores from qualifying shows to qualify for Division awards.
-Horse/Rider scores qualify for Level and Freestyle awards when Division qualifications are met.
+13. Horse/Rider combination must submit at least five scores from qualifying shows to qualify for Division awards.
+Horse/Rider scores qualify for Level, Freestyle and Exceptional Rider awards when Division qualifications are met.

 Note: Be sure the copy of the test face sheet that you send contains all of these items:

 Test ridden (e.g., WDA Basic Level Test 3)